-Deadline for application to UBC is January 15, 2018 and deadline for applying to the School of Music is January 15, 2018.
+The deadline for application to UBC is January 15, 2018 and the deadline for applying to the School of Music is January 22, 2018.
+Late applications may be considered on an individual basis.
+Please contact firstname.lastname@example.org.

-Please note that Diploma students are not eligible for scholarships and other types of financial support, including student loans and work study programs.
+Please note that Diploma students are not eligible for certain scholarships and other types of financial support.

 Diploma in Music Performance

 The Diploma in Performance Studies is an advanced program designed to prepare vocalists and instrumentalists for professional performing careers through private instruction and intensive solo and ensemble performance experiences.
 A minimum residency of one Winter Session (September to April) is required.
 In general, applicants should have training equivalent to that of B.Mus. performance graduates of UBC.

 Audition requirements: Your audition will last 20 – 30 minutes.
 Students should bring prepared pieces that will show musical potential as well as technical facility, and should bring an accompanist if desired (an accompanist will be provided for vocal auditions only).